bradeneast/oakstudio.co/src/_/copy/Vision.md

-We want to see people in Oklahoma and the midwest establish wholesome legacies with lasting effects.
+We want to see people and organizations in the midwest become more localized, familiar, and familial.

-It's ambitious, but let's start by crafting things that will endure the test of time.
-While others come and go, there are some brands that will outlast and outperform the rest.
-We think that memorable, durable design is paramount to acheiving that goal, and we're here to help you make it happen.
+While others come and go, some brands will outlast the rest because their roots go deep.
+Our approach is to strengthen those roots instead of tossing them out.
+To that end, we think memorable, durable design is paramount.